 The consequences for DUI can be severe, especially if you go to court unprepared.
 You may face jail time, probation, hefty fines, loss of license, community service, mandatory substance abuse counseling, and more.
 Even if it is your first DUI, you could still get jail time without experienced legal representation to help you.
 The reason for this is that judges and prosecutors in Sandy Springs want to discourage drinking and driving.
 One of the ways they do that is by cracking down on offenders and pushing for the maximum penalties.
-A knowledgeable DUI lawyer from the Law Office of Richard Lawson will work tirelessly to build your defense and get you your best results.
+A knowledgeable DUI lawyer from the Office of Richard Lawson will work tirelessly to build your defense and get you your best results.

 What Can a Sandy Springs, GA Lawyer Do for You?

 Your experienced Sandy Springs DUI lawyer will be there to help you every step of the way starting with helping you keep your driver's license before your trial begins.
-You have ten days after your arrest to file an appeal letter that will stop your license from being automatically suspended.
-If this is not filed within the ten business day period, you will not be able to drive until your court date or even later if you are convicted.
+You have thirty days after your arrest to file an appeal letter that will stop your license from being automatically suspended.
+If this is not filed within the thirty day period, you will not be able to drive until your court date or even later if you are convicted.
 It is important to hire a lawyer as soon as you are charged with DUI in order to avoid losing your license.
 A DUI lawyer can also answer a lot of your questions about the process and ease your fears.
 They will advise you what to do every step of the way and will work with you to build a strong defense.
 Our case results show what we can do for you.